-The new format of the Planning Guide is organized through Academies, Career Education Service areas, and Plans of Study.
-This organization structure helps students create their individual career option plans and empowers them to choose the educational pathway aligned to their interests and passions (www.careertech.org/career-clusters).
+The High School Program of Studies is structured to help students create their individual career option plans and empowers them to choose the educational pathway aligned to their interests and passions.

 - Academies are the overarching general areas comprised of multiple Career Clusters.
-We use the Academies to organize students into smaller groups for the purpose of a more personalized instructional environment. - The 6 Service Areas are defined by the State of Iowa as areas where school districts are required to offer Career classes in 4 of the 6 areas. - The 16 Career Clusters provide the structure for organizing and delivering CTE programs.
-They also serve as an organizing tool for curriculum design and instruction as well as a guide in bridging programs between secondary and postsecondary curriculum.
+We use the Academies to organize students into smaller groups for the purpose of a more personalized instructional environment. - The 6 Service Areas are defined by the State of Iowa as areas where school districts are required to offer Career classes in 4 of the 6 areas. - 1.
+Agriculture, Food, and Natural Resources - 2.
+Applied Sciences, Technology, Engineering, and Manufacturing - 3.
+Business, Finance, Marketing, and Management - 4.
+Health Sciences - 5.
+Human Services - 6.
+Information Solutions